MarthaTaylor/frontend-nanodegree-feedreader/README.md

 The Udacity course work, written tutorials by Mathew Cranford and youtube Study Jam by Mohamed Riaad, Jasmine Documentation and article from  helped me to get a good overview and understanding of the feed reader project and there approachs to TDD was insightful.

-The (JavaScript Testing[here](https://eu.udacity.com/course/javascript-testing--ud549)) course gives a solid introduction into testing with Jasmine.
+The [JavaScript Testing] (https://eu.udacity.com/course/javascript-testing--ud549) course gives a solid introduction into testing with Jasmine.

-The (Jasmine Documentation[here](https://jasmine.github.io/tutorials/your_first_suite)) is excellent
+The [Jasmine Documentation] (https://jasmine.github.io/tutorials/your_first_suite) is excellent

-An overview of TDD and Jasmine's plus (Jasmines default matchers[here] (https://medium.com/backticks-tildes/how-to-test-javascript-with-jasmine-framework-2e2b8dfa7a9e)) written by Delores Diei which is very handy.
+An overview of TDD and Jasmine's plus [Jasmines default matchers] (https://medium.com/backticks-tildes/how-to-test-javascript-with-jasmine-framework-2e2b8dfa7a9e) written by Delores Diei which is very handy.

-A comprehensive list on GitHub of (Jasmine's matchers[here](https://github.com/JamieMason/Jasmine-Matchers#jasmines-default-matchers))
+A comprehensive list on GitHub of [Jasmine's matchers] (https://github.com/JamieMason/Jasmine-Matchers#jasmines-default-matchers)

 # Acknowledgements